 IEEE-USA Board (IEEE-USA): recommends policies and implements programs specifically intended to serve and benefit the members, the profession, and the public in the United States in appropriate professional areas of economic, ethical, legislative, social, and technology policy concern.

-Audit Committee: reviews policies and procedures that substantially impact the finances and operations of the IEEE.
+Audit Committee: reviews policies and procedures that substantially impact the finances and operations of IEEE.

-Ethics and Member Conduct Committee: advises the Board of Directors on ethics policy and concerns as well as fostering awareness on ethical issues and promoting ethical behavior among individuals and organizations working within the IEEE fields of interest.
+Ethics and Member Conduct Committee: advises the Board of Directors on ethics policy and concerns as well as fosters awareness on ethical issues and promoting ethical behavior among individuals and organizations working within IEEE fields of interest.

 Fellow Committee: makes recommendations to the IEEE Board of Directors for candidates to be conferred the grade of Fellow.